 If you experience any or all of these problems on a consistent basis, you may have a hearing loss.
 You are not alone.
-10% of the Canadian population has some degree of hearing loss; as many as half of these people are under the age of 65.
+10% of the Canadian population suffer from some level of hearing loss; as many as half of these people are under the age of 65.